delasign/kotlin-android-starter-project/README.md

 1. <a href="https://delasign.com/blog/android-studio-fix-java-home-invalid-directory/?utm=github-starter-project">How to fix the JAVA_HOME invalid directory error on a Mac  🔗</a>
 2. <a href="https://delasign.com/blog/android-studio-fix-sdk-location-error/?utm=github-starter-project">How to fix the SDK location not found error in Android Studio 🔗</a>
+3. <a href="https://delasign.com/blog/android-studio-installation-error-service-package/?utm=github-starter-project">How to fix installation did not succeed due to calling service package 🔗</a>

 ## 🧹 Spotless and ktlint